 President Barack Obama is projecting “weakness” because of his “agonizing” over whether or not to send more troops into Afghanistan, former vice president Dick Cheney complains:

-I begin to get nervous when I see the commander-in-chief making decisions apparently for what I would describe as small ‘p’ political reasons, where he’s trying to balance off different competing groups in society,” said Cheney.
+I begin to get nervous when I see the commander-in-chief making decisions apparently for what I would describe as small “p” political reasons, where he’s trying to balance off different competing groups in society.

 “I think that our adversaries […] see that as a sign of weakness,” said Cheney.
-Traditional allies of the United States see it in a wholly different light however; they are extremely relieved to find a government across the Atlantic that is once again taking them seriously and treating them on equal footing.
-Denouncing that only demonstrates all the more what colossal foreign policy misjudgments the last Bush Administration made.
+Traditional allies of the United States see it in a different light.
+They are relieved to find a government across the Atlantic that is taking them seriously and treats them as equals.
+Denouncing that only underlines what colossal foreign-policy misjudgments the Bush Administration made.

 Cheney’s fear that Obama’s pondering encourages America’s enemies seems misplaced.
 A war demands a president who isn’t afraid to consider all his options before making a decision.
 In fact, one-sided advice is probably what led George W. Bush to underestimate the magnitude of the war in the first place.
 So when Cheney accuses the Democrat of using the war in order to score political points, he ought to take a look in the mirror, not just when it comes to Afghanistan.